Written For ParentCircle Website new design update

 As a mother, I have promised myself not to let my child go through what I had to.
 Yet, sensitizing our children to gender violence will not happen in a day.
 One chat or awareness session is not enough to instill a sense of gender equality and respect in a child.
 A change in the mindset of people who are most important to the child and seeing you practice what you preach will make him imbibe the values you cherish.

-To dream of a world that is free from gender violence, we must start with living that dream today, so that our children follow in our footsteps tomorrow.
+To dream of a world that is free from gender violence, we must start by living that dream today, so that our children follow in our footsteps tomorrow.